Crypt212/obsidian-vault/Notes/Software Engineering/PHP Language/PHP.md

 	- [array_merge()](https://www.phptutorial.net/php-tutorial/php-array_merge/) – merge multiple arrays into one.

 - `...` is a [spread operator](https://www.phptutorial.net/php-tutorial/php-spread-operator/), which unzips array content inside other arrays.
-- Spread operator performs better than the [array_merge()](https://www.phptutorial.net/php-tutorial/php-array_merge/) function because it is a language construct and a function call
+- Spread operator performs better than the [array_merge()](https://www.phptutorial.net/php-tutorial/php-array_merge/) function because it is a language construct and a function call.
 - There is an amazing operator called "spaceship operator", looks like this `<=>`, it

 -  Learn PHP Syntax.